OWASP/www-chapter-edmonton/index.md

 The following is a list of organizations that have generously supported the OWASP edmonton chapter through contributions.

 <img src="assets/images/Trellix-Logo-Black.svg" width="200px" height="100px">

+<h2>Upcoming Meetings</h2>
+<h3> Wednesday December 28th OWASP Edmonton Chapter General Meeting</h3>
+We will be hosting a meeting on Wednesday, December 28th 2022.
+Join us to discuss the Chapter's future and take care of Chapter business.
+Click this link to join the meeting.

+meet.google.com/fbw-ekwy-czz

 <h2>Upcoming events</h2>